Kong/go-apiops/docs/README.md

 ```
 ./kced openapi2kong --spec <input-oas-file> --output-file <output-deck-file>
 ```
+---
 ### `merge`

-Merge 2 or more Kong Declarative configurations into a single output.
+The `merge` transformation will merge 2 or more Kong Declarative configurations into a single output.

 For full usage instructions, see the the command help: